 “A rose by any other name would smell as sweet,” is Shakespeare’s way of saying that the wonderful rose is the magical flower you know, no matter what you call it.
 And it’s true – no matter what we call it, it’s no secret that roses are a beautiful and popular flower.
 Just the sight of a bouquet of red roses can spark romantic feelings!

 But did you know that rose hips are richer in vitamin C than oranges?
 Or that the rose is the national flower of both the United States and England?
 These are just a couple of facts about roses!
 Roses are rich in more than vitamin C – they are also rich in history, symbolism, and fun facts.
+The number of roses you gift also matters.
 Check out a few more of these interesting facts about roses if you want to learn more!

 Name That Rose

 There are over 150 types of roses, with thousands of hybrid breeds.
 Roses come in all different kinds of shapes, sizes, and colors!
 There isn’t one single specific way to categorize roses, but rather three common ways that most specialists categorize them: Wild Roses, Old Garden Roses, and Modern Garden Roses.

 One of the most commonly known facts about roses is that roses’ stems have thorns.
 Despite this fun fact, there are certain breeds of deer that manage to eat roses!
 Humans can eat rose petals, but probably should stay away from the prickly stems!

 Roses have been around for quite some time.
 The oldest rose fossil ever found was in Colorado and is thought to be about 35 millions years old!